Juju075/php-framework/README.md

 > This framework respects basic coding usage, SOLID principle, pattern designs, implement PSR.

->During those months i learned a lot about PHP how i can use objects to my advantage, interface, abstract class work effectively with arrays and type correctly. spread my responsibility and refactor my code.
+>During those months i learned a lot about PHP as how i can use objects to my advantage, interface, abstract class work effectively with arrays and type correctly. spread my responsibility and refactor my code.